 - ¾ cup Semi-Sweet Mini Morsels

-Mix salted butter and brown sugar together.
+- Mix salted butter, brown sugar, and applesauce together.
 Add flour, quick oats, baking powder, and salt.

 Join the newsletter